 Major League Baseball (MLB) provides its players with a rather long list of rules.
 Many of these rules apply to the kind of baseball bat used in MLB.
-To start off, MLB states that only wooden bats can be used in baseball.
+To start, MLB states that only wooden bats can be used in baseball.

 Why wooden bats only?
 Our next question answers this aspect in detail.
 Next comes the length!
 Baseball bats that are permitted in MLB should not exceed 42 inches in length.
 On average, baseball players use a 36-inch long bat.

-Pros like Babe Ruth used a bat which was 36 inches long.
-Tony Gwynn, on the other hand, was known to use the shortest baseball bat with a length of 32 inches.
+Pros like Babe Ruth used a bat that was 36 inches long.
+On the other hand, Tony Gwynn was known to use the shortest baseball bat with a length of 32 inches.
 When it comes to the weight, an average batter goes for a 35 oz bat.

-Babe Ruth was known to play with the heaviest 50+ oz bat in his time whereas the lightest bat (29 oz) was owned by Ozzie Smith.
+Babe Ruth was known to play with the heaviest 50+ oz bat in his time, whereas Ozzie Smith owned the lightest bat (29 oz).
 While it’s good to know the averages, we always recommend our readers to keep their comfort, preferences and skills in mind before going for a particular size bat.

 #5.
 Why are Wooden Bats used in MLB?

-Major League Baseball (MLB) is governed with a long list of rules.
-In addition to other requirements for baseball bats, there is this rule which states that the bat used in MLB needs to be one-piece of solid wood.
+A long list of rules governs major League Baseball (MLB).
+In addition to other requirements for baseball bats, this rule states that the bat used in MLB needs to be one piece of solid wood.

-This means that major league players cannot choose aluminum or composite or hybrid bats.
-There are multiple reasons of sticking to wooden bats.
-MLB wishes to maintain its history and it does that by not shifting to any other types of baseball bats.
+This means that major league players cannot choose aluminum or composite, or hybrid bats.
+There are multiple reasons for sticking to wooden bats.
+MLB wishes to maintain its history, and it does that by not shifting to any other types of baseball bats.

 Wooden bats keep the essence of the historical baseball game alive.
-Additionally, swinging a wooden baseball bat require more skills as they are heavier and slower to swing as compared to other bats.
+Additionally, swinging a wooden baseball bat requires more skills as they are heavier and slower to swing than other bats.

 For a home run, MLB pros need to work extra-hard.
 Finally, safety is another important concern.
-If pros start hitting with aluminum bats, lives of the players and audience would be in danger.
+If pros start hitting with aluminum bats, the players’ lives and the audience would be in danger.

 #6.
 Do Wood or Aluminum Bats hit farther?

-The debate on whether wood or aluminum bats hit farther is never ending.
-There are professionals who claim that wood bats hit farther while at the same time there are pros who support aluminum bats when it comes to hitting farther.
+The debate on whether wood or aluminum bats hit farther is never-ending.
+Some professionals claim that wood bats hit farther, while at the same time, there are pros who support aluminum bats when it comes to hitting farther.

 For us, the latter stands true.
-The amount of deaths and injuries caused by aluminum bats stirred a debate about the power of aluminum bats in terms of hitting farther and faster.
+The number of deaths and injuries caused by aluminum bats stirred a debate about the power of aluminum bats in hitting farther and faster.
 One must keep in mind that aluminum bats have hollow barrels, are much easier to swing and have a lower moment of inertia.

 #7.
 What to do with old Baseball Bats?